 Loans - European track: Students pursuing one of the European degrees may be eligible to receive loans from private organizations.
 Students are free to choose a loan with a private lender of their choice.

 Scholarships: The TAM program awards a limited number of merit-based partial scholarships to reduce the program fee.
-Please note that no other UNC-sponsored scholarships apply to the TAM program.
 If you wish to be considered for a merit-based TAM scholarship, please include a brief statement to that effect in your application.
-In addition, three to four full scholarships (1 full academic year's tuition plus a stipend of $15,000 paid in ten monthly installments) will be awarded to in-coming TAM students.
+In addition, three to four full scholarships (one full academic year's tuition plus a stipend of $15,000 paid in ten monthly installments) will be awarded to incoming TAM students.
 The FLAS (Foreign Language and Area Studies) funding is made available by the US Department of Education through the Center for European Studies (CES).
 By way of the FLAS award, this federal agency encourages US citizens, who intend to pursue careers in US government service, to attain a high level of foreign- language proficiency.
 Therefore, to be eligible for this award, you must possess:

 If you meet the above criteria and wish to be considered in the open competition for the FLAS award, please indicate your interest within your TAM personal statement and refer to the following website for relevant details: Area Studies FLAS awards.

 You will need to comply with all FLAS program competition rules.
 Please note that FLAS and TAM require separate applications.

 You will need to make the TAM office aware of your interest in the FLAS award at the time you apply to the TAM program; however, you will probably hear about admission decisions BEFORE you hear about decisions regarding FLAS.

 Other Funding Sources: In recent years, TAM students have also secured DAAD, Fulbright, and DACOR Bacon House Fellowship funding.
 Please contact the TAM office for more information about these awards.